ejnguyen1/cse15L-lab-report/week1-lab-report.md

 Third, try out some commands.
   - Test out some commands on your computer and on the remote terminal (must ssh).
-  - Here are some commands to test out:
+  - Here are some commands to test out in the terminal:
   ```
   pwd
   mkdir